openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

--  The scope of a name declared immediately inside the body of a function (method) declaration is the body of that function declaration (*method* or *function scope*) from the place of declaration, and up to the end of the body.
+-  The scope of a name declared immediately inside the body of a function (method) declaration is the body of that function declaration (*method* or *function scope*) from the place of declaration and up to the end of the body.

 .. index::